AriFordsham/GHCWiki/commentary/compiler/generic-deriving.md

 - When representations are generated for more than one datatype, assembler errors appear: `symbol `ghczmprim_GHCziGenerics_Representable0_closure' is already defined`

+- For meta-information, we need to generate a bunch of empty datatypes per user datatype declaration.
+Where can/should we do this? `TcDeriv` seems to be "too late", since we can only add instances or top-level value bindings (as the old generic mechanism did)...

 - Currently, in `TcDeriv.genGenericRepBind` we generate instances using `mkLocalInstance`.
 Is this right, or should we use `mkImportedInstance` instead?